Quadratic word equations with regular constraints and the exponent of periodicity: Word Equations

+The set of solutions of a system of equations $\cS$ with constraints given by the regular languages $L_X$ is then the union of the sets $\Sol(\cS,\mu)$ over all homomorphisms $\mu$ as above.
+As this union is finite, it suffices for our purposes to consider a single homomorphism $\mu$. $\diamond$\end{remark}

 A \solu~$\sig$ is called \emph{singular} if $\sig(X)=1$ for some variable $X\in \cX$.
 Otherwise~$\sig$ is called \emph{nonsingular}.
 For each $\sig\in \Sol(E)$ there is a subset $\cXsing$ such that $\sig(X)=1\iff X\in \cXsing$.
 By removing all variables in $\cXsing$ from the system~$E$ (that is, replacing all occurrences in each $U_i$ and $V_i$ by the empty word) the solution~$\sig$ can be made nonsingular.
-This leads to the following nondeterministic procedure: we guess a subset $\cX'\sse \cX$, and then we remove all variables in $\cX'$ from the equations and the set of variables; simultaneously, we strengthen the requirement that all \solus at the resulting system $E_{\cX'}$ must be nonsingular.
+This leads to the following nondeterministic procedure: we guess a subset $\cX'\sse \cX$, and then we remove all variables in $\cX'$ from the equations and the set of variables; simultaneously, we strengthen the requirement that all \solus\ of the resulting system $E_{\cX'}$ must be nonsingular.
 The procedure is sound and complete: we have $\Sol(E)\neq \es$ (resp.~$\abs{\Sol(E)} = \infty$) \IFF $\Sol(E_{\cX'})\neq \es$ (resp.~$\abs{\Sol(E_{\cX'})} = \infty$) holds for one of these guesses $E_{\cX'}$.
 Moreover, $E$ has infinite exponent of periodicity (according to \prref{def:defexpinf} below) \IFF one of these systems does.
-Thus, for the purposes of this article it is enough to work with systems of word equations over free semigroups instead.
+Thus, for describing $\Sol(E)$ it is enough to work with nonsingular \solu{s} or, alternatively, with systems of word equations over free semigroups.